Mickey Mouse Mixed-Up Adventures: Home media

-The first release, entitled "Mickey and the Roadster Racers" was released on DVD on March 7, 2017.
+The first release, entitled "Mickey and the Roadster Racers", was released on DVD on March 7, 2017.
 "Minnie's Happy Helpers" was released on July 25, 2017, with the release themed around the Minnie and Daisy subplots.
 "Disney Junior Holiday" was released on October 23, 2018.
 "Minnie Bow Be Mine" was released on February 5, 2019.

-The show was re-released on Disney's streaming service, Disney+ and in select countries under Disney+ Hotstar.
+The show is available on Disney's streaming service, Disney+ and in select countries under Disney+ Hotstar.
+However, the seasons are listed separately due to the 2019 rebrand, with Seasons 1–2 under Mickey Mouse Roadster Racers and Season 3 under Mickey Mouse Mixed-Up Adventures.

 Note: In the Disney+ reprint of the season 1 episode, "Ye Olde Royal Heist", the scene where Lord Pete bumps Donald's Roadster into the River Thames was cut for unknown reasons.

 Reception

 Critical response

 Emily Ashby of Common Sense Media gave Mickey and the Roadster Racers a grade of three out of five stars.
 She complimented the show for illustrating community dynamics and promoting the importance of friendship through the characters' interactions.
 Ashby found that the frequent racing scenes provide excitement and engagement for young viewers, making it a delightful experience for children.
 Charles Curtis of USA Today ranked the show ninth in their "20 Best Shows for Kids Right Now" list in March 2020, stating, "Whether it's Mickey Mouse Clubhouse, Mickey and the Roadster Racers, or Mickey Mouse Mixed-Up Adventures, they're all good."

-Marisa Lascala of Good Housekeeping described Mickey Mouse: Mixed-Up Adventures as a "great toddler show."
-Kristin Smith of Plugged In complimented Mickey Mouse: Mixed-Up Adventures for its "lovable, well-known group of companions," including Mickey, Pluto, and Goofy, who work together as a team.
-She found that the characters are capable of tackling "no mystery too mild and no task too tiny," stating that they bring "fun-loving action" to every scenario they encounter.
+Marisa Lascala of Good Housekeeping described Mickey Mouse: Mixed-Up Adventures as a "great toddler show".
+Kristin Smith of Plugged In complimented Mickey Mouse: Mixed-Up Adventures for its "lovable, well-known group of companions", including Mickey, Pluto, and Goofy, who work together as a team.
+She found that the characters are capable of tackling "no mystery too mild and no task too tiny", stating that they bring "fun-loving action" to every scenario they encounter.